cfn-modules/fargate-service/README.md

     </tr>
     <tr>
       <td>SidecarImage</td>
-      <td>Docker image to use for the sidecar container (https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).
+      <td>Docker image to use for the sidecar container.
 You can use images in the Docker Hub registry or specify other repositories (repository-url/image:tag)</td>
       <td></td>
       <td>no</td>
       <td></td>
     </tr>
     <tr>
       <td>SidecarPort</td>
-      <td>The port exposed by the sidecar container reachable from the app container on host localhost (SidecarPort != AmbassadorPort != AppPort)</td>
+      <td>The port exposed by the sidecar container reachable from the app container on host localhost (SidecarPort != ProxyPort != AppPort)</td>
       <td>9000</td>
       <td>no</td>
       <td></td>